 Your company is sustainable – but do potential customers know that?
 In this article, you will find 6 tips for communicating your sustainability measures credibly on your website.

-More and more consumers are specifically selecting companies based on sustainability aspects – and more and more companies are having to pay close attention to ensuring that everything is above board in their supply chain now that the LkSG has come into force.
+More and more consumers are specifically choosing companies based on sustainability aspects – and more and more companies have to pay close attention to ensuring that everything is above board in their supply chain since the LkSG came into force.

 Sustainability is increasingly becoming an important criterion when making purchasing and partnership decisions.
 And what better way than your own website to inform potential customers and partners about your sustainability efforts?
 So it’s high time to put your company’s sustainability efforts in the spotlight.